Seagate/cortx/doc/CORTX_on_Open_Virtual_Appliance.rst

       create bucket
       put object
       delete all the above in reverse order

+    If s3client(s) is / are deployed in separate VMs, then the below entry must be updated in s3client **/etc/hosts** file as follows:

+     - 192.168.1.8  s3.seagate.com sts.seagate.com iam.seagate.com  sts.cloud.seagate.com

 #.
 Using the management IP from the **ip a l** command,  refer to these instructions to `configure the CORTX GUI <Preboarding_and_Onboarding.rst>`_.